 2. Big Bend National Park

 If there is anywhere that exemplifies the beauty of Texas, you’ll find it at Big Bend National Park.
-Located in far west Texas, Big Bend National Park will blow your mind with the vast open skies, beautiful canyons, and ancient limestone cliffs.
-The desert range is full of animals and plants and if you’re looking for a hike unlike any other, the Chisos Mountain Range is located in the park with Mexico located on the other side.
+Located in far west Texas, Big Bend National Park will blow your mind with the vast open skies, beautiful canyons, miles of hiking trails, and ancient limestone cliffs.
+The area’s desert landscape is full of animals and plants and if you’re looking for outdoor activities unlike any other, the Chisos Mountain Range is located in the park with Mexico located on the other side.

 Big Bend National Park